-During the early years of the AIDS epidemic, PCP occurred in more than 80% of people living with HIV.
+During the early years of the AIDS epidemic, PCP occurred in more than 80 percent of people living with HIV.
 It was also highly fatal.
-However, drugs to prevent PCP have drastically decreased these rates and these drugs are now recommended for all HIV-infected people who see their CD4 cell count drop below 200.
+However, drugs to prevent PCP have drastically decreased these rates, and these drugs are now recommended for all HIV-infected people who see their CD4 cell count drop below 200.

 PCP is preventable.

 What are the symptoms, & how is it diagnosed?

 Fever is a main symptom of PCP, along with a dry cough that doesn't produce any phlegm (sputum).
 Other chief symptoms include chest tightness and difficulty breathing.
 Fatigue and night sweats can also occur, often before breathing difficulties appear.
 These are also symptoms of other types of infections, thus it is important to diagnose PCP carefully.

 There is no blood test to determine if PCP is present in the body.
 To diagnose PCP, fluid (sputum) or tissue from the lungs is collected by a doctor and examined by a laboratory under a microscope.
 While X-rays can be used to determine how much fluid has collected in the lungs, they can't tell the difference between PCP and other lung infections like tuberculosis.

 The most effective treatment for PCP is a combination of two drugs: trimethoprim and sulfamethoxazole (TMP-SMX; Bactrim, Septra).
 Dosages for both drugs are lower today than they were ten years ago.
 These drugs can be taken either by mouth in pill form or by intravenous (IV) infusion.
 People with moderate to severe PCP should also begin taking a corticosteroid like prednisone within 72 hours of beginning treatment with TMP-SMX.